OpenTransitTools/gtfsdb/README.rst

 buildout (e.g., pip install zc.buildout) before doing much of anything else.

 Postgres users, gtfsdb requires the psycopg2-binary database driver.
 Installing that via `pip install psychopg2-binary` will relieve gtfsdb from re-installing locally as part of the build.
 And if after the fact, you see *exceptions* mentioning

-**"ImportError: No module named psycopg2"**, then 'pip install psychopg2-binary' should fix that up quick...
+.. note:: **"ImportError: No module named psycopg2"**, then 'pip install psychopg2-binary' should fix that up quick...

 Usage with Docker